projectchrono/chrono/readme.txt

   History of API changes, bug fixes, new features

+- New unit 'unit_CASCADE', in source/ dir.
+  This new unit can be used to load CAD models in STEP format, using the conversion features of the OpenCASCADE opensource library.
+  Note that you need to install the huge OpenCASCADE SDK in order to be able to compile the 'unit_CASCADE' (if you do not want to compile it, simply disable it in the CMake interface).

+- The new demo 'demo_converter' shows how to load a 3D model in STEP format, that you have saved using a CAD.
+It also allows to save its triangulated mesh in .obj format.
+It requires the OpenCASCADE library - without that library, you cannot compile and/or run the demo.

 - New funcitons in ChCModelBullet: AddTriangleMeshConcave() and AddTriangleMeshConcaveDecomposed() , to allow more control on the concave meshes for collision detection.
 The already-known